AzdiarGazder/mtexTools/README.md

 ## I
+- [**imageResize**](https://github.com/AzdiarGazder/mtexTools/tree/main/imageResize): Interactively resize an image.
+This function may be used in conjunction with ebsd map data to correct for drift during map acquisition.

 - [**imageTransform**](https://github.com/AzdiarGazder/mtexTools/tree/main/imageTransform): Interactively projective or affine transform an image.
 This function may be used in conjunction with ebsd map data to correct for drift during map acquisition.